How Much Equity Do Startup Advisors Get?

 Another way to further incentivize your advisors is through option grants.
 Option grants allow an individual to purchase a set number of shares in your company at a set price.
 An advisor that diligently works for the betterment of your company while sitting in their option grants will see the value of shares in your company go up while the price at which they can buy shares stays stable.
 An advisor that doesn’t work diligently for your company will see the value of shares stay the same or go down and so will not be rewarded by their option grants.

 No two companies are alike, and this is especially true for startups.
-As a result, the figures in this article should be seen as suggestions rather than words to live by.
-The way that your funding should be divided depending on the size of funding, the kind of funding, and where it’s coming from.
+As a result, the figures in this article should see as suggestions rather than words to live by.
+The way that your funding is divided depending on the size of funding, the kind of funding, and where it’s coming from.
 It should also depend on your expenses, the number of investors, their level of activity, and their level of expertise.